DataDog/datadog-agent/docs/agent/secrets.md

 `logs`, ...).

 Secrets are supported in every configuration backend: file, etcd, consul ...
+But for now, secrets are **NOT** supported in environment variables.

 Secrets are also supported in `datadog.yaml`.
 The agent will first load the main configuration and reload it after decrypting the secrets.
 This means the